-PHOTO BY William M. Johnson
+PHOTO CREDIT: William M. Johnson

 Many homeowners enjoy the tropical accent that banana plants add to the home garden or landscape.
-Despite last winter's cold temperatures, several local gardeners have reported that their banana trees have started producing fruits.
+Local gardeners are often surprised to see clusters of fruits on their homegrown banana trees.

-Most calls that I receive concern some type of plant problem or problems including diseases, insect pests, nutrient deficiencies, etc. It's a change of pace to get calls on why a plant is doing a very desirable and splendid thing - like bananas producing a bumper crop of exotic and edible fruit.
+Most calls that I receive concern some type of plant problem or problems including diseases, insect pests, nutrient deficiencies, etc. It's a change of pace to receive calls on why a plant is doing a very desirable and splendid thing - like banana plants producing a bumper crop of exotic and edible fruit.